 Vice President, Learning

-Joy Kubarek-Sandor oversees Shedd’s Learning Group, a team providing a range of learning experiences onsite, offsite and online with the goal of enhancing learner’s scientific literacy, environmental literacy, and 21st century learning skills.
+Dr. Joy Kubarek-Sandor oversees Shedd’s Learning Group, a team providing a range of learning experiences onsite, offsite and online with the goal of enhancing learner’s scientific literacy, environmental literacy, and 21st-century learning skills.

 Kubarek-Sandor is active in the professional community and serves on the Museum Education Roundtable board of directors.
-She holds a masters degree in education with a focus on environmental education from the University of Minnesota Duluth and will complete her Ph.D. in science education at the Illinois Institute of Technology in 2014.
+She received a bachelor's degree in zoology from the University of Minnesota-Twin Cities.
+She holds a master's degree in education with a focus on environmental education from the University of Minnesota Duluth and a Ph.D. in science education from the Illinois Institute of Technology.